-Since May 2005, we have been certified to participate in Title IV programs on a provisional basis.
-We submitted our application for recertification in March 2008 in anticipation of the expiration of our provisional certification on June 30, 2008.
-The Department of Education did not make a decision on our recertification application by June 30, 2008 and therefore our provisional certification to participate in the Title IV programs has been automatically extended since that time on a month-to-month basis until the Department of Education makes its decision.
+Since July 2008, we had been provisionally certified to participate in the Title IV programs on a month-to-month basis.
+On April 8, 2011, following the completion of the Department of Education's review of information we had provided in connection with a deemed change in control that resulted from the termination in January 2011 of certain voting agreements among our stockholders, the Department of Education notified us that it had approved our application for a change in control and issued to us a new, provisional program participation agreement to participate in the Title IV programs.
+While this certification is provisional, the Department of Education's action did remove us from month-to-month status, provides for our continued participation in Title IV programs through December 31, 2013, and did not impose any conditions (such as any letter of credit requirement) or other restrictions on us during the provisional period other than the standard restrictions applicable to a provisional certification.
+In accordance with the terms of the provisional certification, we may apply for recertification on a full basis by submitting a complete application by no later than September 30, 2013.
 See Item 1, Business - Regulation - Regulation of Federal Student Financial Aid Programs - Eligibility and certification procedures.
-There can be no assurance that the Department of Education will recertify us or that it will not impose conditions or other restrictions on us as a condition of granting us provisional certification.
+There can be no assurance that the Department of Education will recertify us at that time or that it will not impose conditions or other restrictions on us as a condition of approving our application with respect to any future recertification.
 See Item 1A, Risk Factors - If any of the education regulatory agencies that regulate us do not approve or delay their approval of any transaction involving us that constitutes a "change in control," our ability to operate or participate in the Title IV programs may be impaired.
-If the Department of Education does not renew or withdraws our certification to participate in the Title IV programs at any time, our students would no longer be able to receive Title IV funds, limit the number of students to whom we could disburse such funds, or place other restrictions on us.
+If the Department of Education does not renew or withdraws our certification to participate in the Title IV programs at any time, our students would no longer be able to receive Title IV program funds.
+Alternatively, the Department of Education could renew our certification, but restrict or delay our students' receipt of Title IV funds, limit the number of students to whom we could disburse such funds, or place other restrictions on us.
 Any of these outcomes would have a material adverse effect on our enrollments and us.